The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality and the momentum amplituhedron for general (even) m

-The story starts to look familiar, and it aligns with the philosophy of the rest of this paper.
-In particular, one aims to seek for an object and a map which relates its `triangles', triangulations (and, more generally, dissections) to the ones of $\mathcal{A}_{n,k,m}$, for general (even) $m$.
+The story aligns with the philosophy of the rest of this paper.
+In particular, one aims to seek for an object and a map which relates its tiles, tilings (and, more generally, dissections) to the ones of $\mathcal{A}_{n,k,m}(Z)$, for general (even) $m$.
 There is a natural candidate for such a map: we have already seen that the T-duality map defined in \eqref{Tduality_gen} does indeed the job in the case of $m=2$ and $m=4$.
-Moreover, some of the statements which has been proven throughout the paper for $m=2$, as \cref{prop:2} and \cref{thm:pardual}, can be generalised for general (even) $m$.
+Moreover, some of the statements which has been proven throughout the paper for $m=2$, as \cref{prop:2} and \cref{thm:pardual}, can be generalized for general (even) $m$.